gauravmokhasi/cybersource-rest-sdk-DotNet/Readme.md

 2. Extract and go to the cybersource-rest-sdk-DotNet-master directory.

-3. Open Solution CyberSource from in Visual Studio.
+3. Open Solution CyberSource in Visual Studio.

 4. Build/Rebuild the Solution.